HL7/smart-web-messaging/README.md

 SMART Messaging uses OAuth 2.0 scopes.
 While a simple `MedicationRequest.read` scope authorizes a SMART app to not only query for a patient's prescriptions from the RESTful FHIR server, the same scope also authorizes an app to query the EHR's SMART container for a list of unsigned, draft orders that only exist in the memory of the EHR client.
 SMART Messaging enables capabilities outside of simple FHIR CRUD operations and are treated simply as additional scopes within the newly introduced SMART `messaging` scope category.
 For example, a SMART app could read the patient's prescribed medications, the list of not yet prescribed medications and also launch the native problem-list activity by requesting the following scopes:

-* `­patient/MedicationRequest.read`
+* `patient/MedicationRequest.read`
 * `messaging/ui.launchActivity`

-At the time of launch, the app receives a `smart_web_messaging_token` alongside the OAuth `access_token`.
-This `smart_web_messaging_token` is used to tie `postMessage` requests to the authorization context.
-We define this as a distinct parameter from the access token itself because in many app architectures, the access token will only live server-side, and the `smart_web_messaging_token` is explicitly designed to be safely pushed up to the browser environment.
+At the time of launch, the app receives a `smart_web_messaging_handle` alongside the OAuth `access_token`.
+This `smart_web_messaging_handle` is used to tie `postMessage` requests to the authorization context.
+We define this as a distinct parameter from the access token itself because in many app architectures, the access token will only live server-side, and the `smart_web_messaging_handle` is explicitly designed to be safely pushed up to the browser environment.
 (It confers limited permissions, entirely focued on the Web Messaging interactions without enabling full REST API access.)
+A server should restrict the use of a single `smart_web_messaging_handle` to requests from a single app window, and should implement logic to expire the handle when appropriate (e.g., the server might expire the handle when the user session ends).

 ### Scope examples